- Find meetings near you

 Myth #3: AA Prescribes Treatment

-AA can offer you the support and guidance you need to achieve sobriety, but does not prescribe treatments for addiction or alcohol dependence.
-When going to AA, understand you are there to learn and share experiences with other AA members that lend to the shared goal of sobriety.
+AA can offer you the support and guidance you need for long-term sobriety, but it is not considered treatment.
+Individuals often need to participate in a treatment program and AA at the same time.
+AA offers you a place to learn and share experiences with other AA members that contribute to the shared goal of sobriety.

 Myth #4: AA Pays for Addiction Treatment

-AA does not solicit or accept funds from outside sources, and does not pay for addiction treatment.
-Your AA sponsor and other AA members may recommend rehab centers, detox centers, and other addiction treatment centers that can help, but AA itself does not pay for treatment costs.
+Your AA sponsor or other AA members may recommend you go to treatment or even certain rehab centers, detox centers or other addiction treatment programs, but AA itself does not pay for treatment costs.

 Myth #5: AA is a Social Service Organization